King of Schladming

 "That hill is a really technical hill," he said.
 "There's not a lot of tucking or gliding.
 It's the kind of hill that favors me."

 Ligety's ascent to the top of the alpine skiing world began when the Park City resident was only two-and-a-half years old.
-Though the young skier eventually grew to love the sport, the road was bumpy at first.

 "I don't think he particularly liked it," his mother, Cyndi Sharp, said.
 "I think he was a little too young for the whole thing."

 When his friends started taking the sport more seriously, Ligety decided to follow suit.
 However, his years with the Park City Ski Team began rather unceremoniously as well, according to Sharp.

 In fact, it took him longer to make the team than he would have liked.

 "A lot of his friends got on there before he did," Sharp said.
 "So he was really determined to get on there."